Mutton ishtew with mother dear

 Now add the lamb and the tomato and mix them into the masalas for two minutes.
 Now, chuck in all the vegetables, cover with hot water and cook covered on a medium flame until the lamb is tender.

 This should take about 45 minutes.
 The vegetables will start melting into the light curry.

 When the meat and vegetables are cooked, sprinkle the pepper, stir in the butter and add salt to finish.

-This entry was posted on Monday, July 9th, 2007 at 2:03 pm and is filed under Highlights, Home Alone, Lamb (or goat), Meat, Tv meals.
+This entry was posted on Monday, July 9th, 2007 at 2:03 pm and is filed under Highlights, Home Alone, Lamb, Meat, Tv meals.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.